So it's come down to this!

 Sail World is a pretty straightforward publication with an audience of sailors wanting to know about their hobby.
 Their interest is in being totally objective.

-news item of 19th August reported about this year's Arctic ice season:
+So, here's what a Sail World news item of 19th August reported about this year's Arctic ice season:

 "In 2013 there has been a 55% increase in Arctic ice since this date last year".
 And they have maps based on satellite imaging to prove it.

-leaked final draft of the IPCC's latest report, showing that the world is warming far less than the international panel have long been predicting, things really are starting to look increasingly bleak and chilly for the single issue climate protesters.
+So when the Mail on Sunday tells us that their newspaper has received a leaked final draft of the IPCC's latest report, showing that the world is warming far less than the international panel have long been predicting, things really are starting to look increasingly bleak and chilly for the single issue climate protesters.

-the great climate change hijack" - one which has diverted almost all the public and policy-makers' attention to itself and narrowed down all debate to one issue alone; that of global warming.
+Trouble is though that the, so say, climate crisis has been the most over-promoted environmental issue - even amounting to what some have described as "the great climate change hijack" - one which has diverted almost all the public and policy-makers' attention to itself and narrowed down all debate to one issue alone; that of global warming.
 The climate obsessives have marginalised and side-lined all the other huge ecological, or rather socio-ecological problems we face, like overpopulation, habitat destruction, massive losses of biodiversity both wild and cultivated, erosion and degradation of soils, freshwaters and seas.

 Many scientists have also tied themselves, and their science, to the climate bandwagon in the public mind.